kisswiki/kisswiki/src/code_editors/ki/README.md

 Press `space` to see additional bindings.
 You may need to decrease font size to see bottom of help.

 from top to bottom it is alt+key, shift+key, single key.
-So for `w`, it is:
+So for `w`, it is

 ```
 alt+w Config